phicunguyen/Raspberry-Pi4-compile-and-link-your-kernel-code-to-the-raspberry-kernel__kernel7l.img__/README.md

           MODULE_AUTHOR("gpio5");
           MODULE_DESCRIPTION("gpio5 example");
           MODULE_LICENSE("GPL");

+ First, it requests a gpio5, then set the direction to be output and set the value to 1.

 And the Makefile

     obj-y			+= hello_gpio5.o

-The next step is add your direction to the drivers Makefile.
+The next step is add your hello_gpio5 to the drivers Makefile.

-Add the lines below to the /linux/drivers/Makefile.
+Add the lines below to the /linux/drivers/Makefile at the end of the Makefile.

     obj-y                           += hello_gpio5/